Paris to bring back swimming in River Seine after 100 years - KTVZ

 “The swimming areas will be marked out by buoys and a pontoon to get to them, with spaces to change, shower and store your things on the quay,” it said in a statement.
 In addition, around 20 other potential swimming sites have been identified in the greater Paris region.

+However, stormy weather or local changes in water quality mean that guaranteeing swimming in the Seine every day during summer months is almost an impossibility, city water official Londinsky said.

-However, some locals told CNN affiliate BFMTV that they were dubious about entering the water.
+And some locals told CNN affiliate BFMTV that they were still dubious about entering the water.

 “I will not swim not now, not in two years or three,” said one woman in a video clip.
 “Look at the color, we don’t know what is in there.”